-Moving home can be exciting and life-changing but it can also be stressful and the last thing you should be worried about are the legal complexities involved with buying and/or selling your house.
-Our conveyancing solicitors will work closely with you to understand your priorities and progress things efficiently to deliver a smooth and effective service.
-You can come and meet with one of our conveyancing solicitors at your convenience in our Newbury, Thatcham or Maidenhead office.
+Moving home can be exciting and life-changing but it can also be stressful.
+The last thing you should be worried about are the legal complexities involved with buying and/or selling your house.
+Our conveyancing solicitors in Newbury, Thatcham or Maidenhead will work closely with you to understand your priorities.
+They will progress things efficiently to deliver a smooth and effective service.

 We have been members of LawNet, a group of over 60 independent law firms, for over 25 years.
-LawNet is committed to quality and excellence and we make full use of the opportunities which it provides in order to keep improving our service.
+LawNet is committed to quality and excellence.
+We make full use of the opportunities which it provides in order to keep improving our service.

 What is conveyancing?